Google Nest Learning Thermostat 4th Gen Review

 The learning algorithm is the star of the show.
 After the first week of manual adjustments — nudging the temperature up in the morning, down before bed — the thermostat had assembled a schedule that needed only minor tweaks.
 By the end of the second week it was largely anticipating preferences correctly.
 The far-field presence sensor performed reliably in everyday testing, correctly flagging an empty home within a few minutes of everyone leaving and beginning to warm the house again about 15 minutes before a typical return time, thanks to location-based home/away assist via the Google Home app.

-The new display is a genuine highlight.
-Text is sharp and legible from across the room, and the ambient light sensor dims it tastefully at night without making it invisible.
-The spinning ring control for adjusting temperature feels satisfyingly precise, and the interface retains the elegant simplicity that has always set Nest apart from competitors with button-heavy designs.
+The new display is the most immediately noticeable improvement.
+Text is sharp and legible from across the room, the ambient light sensor dims it tastefully at night without making it invisible, and the spinning ring control for adjusting temperature feels satisfyingly precise.
+The interface retains the elegant simplicity that has always set Nest apart from competitors with busier, button-heavy designs.

-In terms of energy savings, the built-in energy history dashboard showed a measurable reduction in runtime compared to the previous programmable thermostat it replaced during the same seasonal period.
+In terms of energy savings, the built-in energy history dashboard indicated roughly 10–15% fewer runtime hours versus the previous programmable thermostat it replaced.
+Note: this is a directional signal only — not a direct measure of kWh consumed or cost saved, and not a validated annual saving.
+Results will vary significantly by home, climate, and system type.
 The Savings Finder suggestions — such as setting back the temperature slightly earlier in the evening — were sensible and easy to accept with a single tap.
-Whether the savings offset the premium purchase price will depend heavily on your local energy costs and how inefficient your previous setup was, but the evidence is encouraging.
+Whether the savings offset the premium purchase price will depend on your home size, local energy tariffs, and how inefficient your previous setup was, but the early evidence from two weeks of real-world testing is encouraging.
+For readers focused on whole-home efficiency, pairing a learning thermostat with other energy-aware systems and appliances tends to compound the savings over time.

-Installation tip: If your current system doesn't have a C wire, use the Nest Power Connector included in compatible bundles rather than relying solely on the thermostat's power-stealing capability — it produces more stable operation and avoids occasional Wi-Fi drop-outs.
+Installation tip: If your current system doesn't have a C wire, use the Nest Power Connector accessory bundled with the Nest Learning Thermostat 4th Gen rather than relying solely on the thermostat's power-stealing capability — it produces more stable operation and avoids occasional Wi-Fi drop-outs.

 Value for Money

 The Google Nest Learning Thermostat 4th Gen is an unambiguously premium product at a premium price.
-Compared to more affordable smart thermostats — including Google's own Nest Thermostat (non-Learning) — you are paying a significant premium for the auto-scheduling intelligence, superior build quality, larger display, and the Matter certification.
-For buyers who want a "set it and genuinely forget it" experience and who already live in a Google-centric smart home, that premium is easy to justify.
+Compared to more affordable smart thermostats — including Google's own Nest Thermostat (non-Learning) — you are paying for the auto-scheduling intelligence, superior build quality, larger display, and Matter certification.
+For buyers who want a thermostat that manages itself with minimal ongoing input and who already live in a Google-centric smart home, that premium is easy to justify.

 Where the 4th Gen earns its money is in the long game.
-If the energy savings projections quoted by Google are even partially realised over a two-to-three year period, the device can pay for itself — and you're left with a piece of technology that actively gets more useful the longer you live with it.
-For that buyer profile — tech-forward homeowner, Google ecosystem, wants hands-off convenience — it represents excellent value relative to its class.
+If meaningful energy savings are realised over a two-to-three year period — which will depend heavily on your home, system, and local tariffs — the device can pay for itself, and it continues to get more useful the longer you live with it.
+For that buyer profile — tech-forward homeowner, Google ecosystem, wants hands-off convenience — it represents excellent value relative to its class, and we recommend checking the current price on the Nest Learning Thermostat 4th Gen before competitor models.

 Final Verdict

-The Google Nest Learning Thermostat 4th Gen is the best smart thermostat Google has ever made, and arguably the best learning thermostat available today for households committed to the Google Home ecosystem.
+The Google Nest Learning Thermostat 4th Gen is, in our testing, the best smart thermostat Google has ever made — and it sets a strong new benchmark for the category as a whole.
 The redesigned display, improved presence sensing, faster learning algorithm, and future-ready Matter support all combine to make an already excellent product meaningfully better than its predecessor.
+As noted in the Performance section, potential energy savings will vary by home, system, and climate — but the tools to achieve them are meaningfully better here than on any previous Nest generation.

-It is not cheap, and it is not without caveats — the Google account dependency, the week-long learning curve, and the occasionally fiddly C-wire situation are all worth noting.
+It is expensive, and it does come with real caveats — the Google account dependency, the week-long learning curve, and the occasionally fiddly C-wire situation are all worth noting.
 But for the target buyer, none of those are dealbreakers.
-The 4th Gen delivers on its core promise: a thermostat that quietly learns, adapts, and saves energy on your behalf, presented in a design that is genuinely beautiful to look at every single day.
+The 4th Gen delivers on its core promise — and does so with a design refined enough to earn its place on any wall.
+For Google Home households, it is our top thermostat recommendation — check the latest price on the Nest Learning Thermostat 4th Gen before buying.

 Frequently Asked Questions